christianmlong/personal/notes/mac setup notes.md

     brew install hub --HEAD
     brew install gist

+#### Install powerline fonts

+I'm using vim powerline, and it needs a special font.
+I'm using a patched version of Inconsolata-g, at 13 points.
+Here is the [collection of patched powerline fonts](https://github.com/powerline/fonts).
+In iTerm2, the powerline arrows don't quite match up, so I use a different font, "13 point Meslo LG M Regular for Powerline", for the non-ASCII font.

 #### Setup Gists for Github Enterprise

 Login to Cisco Github Enterprise using the `cist` alias.